top of page

 That would be the case in this instance.
 To suggest that we have the mystery of the constants, we have great laws of physics, we have quantum mechanics, we have general relativity, yet we have these constants we can't possibly explain - to just say, "Oh, those constants are that way because God did it."
 That's a God of the Gaps mistake.
 There's nothing which indicates God.
 All you have is a mystery.
 And just to plug a gap, a mysterious gap, by saying God did it, that doesn't quite explain anything.

-Exactly.
-So in a nutshell, because God is not a legitimate answer at this point, we're left with the great mystery of the constants.
+In a nutshell, because God is not a legitimate answer at this point, we're left with the great mystery of the constants.
 Meaning to say, we have these 25 constants which seem to be the antithesis of a beautiful, simple theory of everything.
 How can you reconcile this apparent contradiction?
-So stay tuned for next time where we'll present the solution to this great mystery.
+Next time, we'll present the solution to this great mystery.

-Wait a second, Aaron.
-Last time you told us that we're going to see how the mystery of the constants will lead directly to God.
+You may be wondering the following: Last time we told you that we're going to see how the mystery of the constants will lead directly to God.
 But now we're saying that God isn't a good explanation for the constants.
 So which one is it?

-Patience, Elie.
-Patience.
+Once again, the answer to this question will require some patience.
 We're almost there.
 This was just setting the stage to get us ready for the solution to the mystery.
 That is, the discovery of something called fine tuning, which shows that these mysterious values that drive physicists crazy actually point us from physics to God.
 But we can't appreciate the solution of fine tuning until we first fully appreciate the mystery.
 We'll talk all about fine tuning in our next episode.
-So stay tuned.
-Until next time, I'm Rabbi Aaron Zimmer.

 bottom of page